cigroup-ol/metaopt/docs/getting_started.rst

     def f(a, b, g):
         return some_expensive_computation(a, b, g)

-The following parameter decorators are available in OrgES.
-More types may be added in future versions of OrgES.
+The following parameter decorators are available in MetaOpt.
+More types may be added in future versions of MetaOpt.

-.. autofunction:: orges.param.int
+.. autofunction:: metaopt.core.param.int

-.. autofunction:: orges.param.float
+.. autofunction:: metaopt.core.param.float

-.. autofunction:: orges.param.bool
+.. autofunction:: metaopt.core.param.bool

 For more details about specifying the parameters of an objective function, see :doc:`parameter_specification`.